ibernal1815/company-in-a-box-Northwind-Fabrication-/README.md

 Systems are built incrementally, validated as they are added, and documented with the assumption that another administrator or instructor may rely on this documentation to understand, operate, or recover the environment.

----

 ## Environment scope

-The lab environment supports the following core functions:
+The lab environment supports the following core functions.

 - Identity and access management using Active Directory
 - Group based permissions and least privilege access